 UPDATE 1730 GMT: US Secretary of State John Kerry has insisted that contacts with Iran over the Iraqi crisis will continue, despite the rejection by the Supreme Leader.

-PHOTO: US Secretary of State John Kerry and Iranian Foreign Minister Mohammad Javad Zarif
+PHOTO: Syria’s President Assad with Iranian Foreign Minister Mohammad Javad Zarif

 Continuing their competition with the US over intervention in Iraq, Iran’s officials have said that Washington’s coalition for action against the jihadist Islamic State is “irrational”.